Geraldine Parrish: Arrest

-After the unsuccessful attempt to kill Dolly Brown in May 1988, Edwin Gordon was arrested and soon began cooperating with investigators.
-He told them that Parrish had orchestrated everything, and she was arrested later that summer.
+After the unsuccessful attempt to kill Dolly Brown in May 1988, Edwin Gordon was arrested and began cooperating with investigators.
+He told them that Parrish orchestrated everything, and she was arrested later that summer.
 Gordon was charged with three murders, four counts of assault and conspiracy to murder, while Geraldine was charged with conspiracy to murder and contract killing.
 Subsequently, Parrish was suspected of committing several more murders, after it became clear that 77-year-old Rayfield Gilliard died in February 1988, 15 days after marrying her.
-He had left his home, money and social benefits amounting to $440 per month in a life insurance policy, which Geraldine began receiving a month after his death.
-The death certificate stated that Gilliard had died from a cardiovascular disease, but there was no record in his medical history that he ever had any heart problems.
+He had left his home, money, and social benefits amounting to $440 per month in a life insurance policy, which Geraldine began receiving a month after his death.
+The death certificate stated that Gilliard died from a cardiovascular disease, but there was no record in his medical history that he ever had any heart problems.

 Trial and imprisonment

 Parrish's trial began in early 1989.
 In May, she and Edwin Gordon pleaded guilty to organizing and committing four murders between November 1985 to May 1988, in order to receive insurance benefits in the amount of $39,000.
 They were also found guilty of assaulting three more people.
 After the conviction, Parrish received eight terms of life imprisonment, with no chance of parole.
 Her accomplice was also given several life imprisonment terms.

 After her conviction, Parrish was sent to the Maryland Correctional Institution for Women to serve her sentence.
 Parrish died in custody of natural causes in 2004.